Early, Iowa: Education

 Early is a part of the Schaller-Crestland Community School District.
 The district formed on July 1, 1993, by the merger of the Schaller Community School District and the Crestland Community School District.
 Schaller-Crestland's nickname is the Wildcats, and their school colors are black, white, and gold.
 This district cooperates with the Galva-Holstein Community School District, and the two have the collective name "Ridge View Community School District".

 Prior to consolidation with Nemaha, the Early Community School District had been known as the Cardinals, and their school colors were red and black.
 In 1958, the Early Community School and the Nemaha Community School merged to become the Crestland Community School District.
 The new district adopted the Cadets as their nickname, and their school colors were black and white.
 Nemaha had been known as the Bluejays; their school colors were blue and white.

 In 2010, Schaller-Crestland began whole grade sharing with Galva-Holstein School district.
 The elementary schools stayed separated, with students going to Schaller, Galva and Holstein respectively.
-Grades 6-8 were moved from Galva and Schaller respectively to the Early high school.
-Grades 9-12 were moved to Holstein's High School.
+Grades 6-8 were moved from Galva and Schaller respectively to the Early high school until 2024 when grades K-5 from Schaller were moved to Early.
+Kindergarten through sixth grades moved to Schaller in 2026 and the Early high school building officially closed.
+Grades 9-12 remain at Holstein's High School.
 The two districts share a mascot, the Raptors, and their School Colors are Black, Gold and Orange.